 (Model: Purchased from Sprinter Store in Tualatin, Oregon)

 We went with a portable propane stove that practically everyone I know owns.
-It lives on a drop-down side shelf (pics in this post) on the passenger side cabinets since we typically cook outside, but in bad weather we use the stove inside with the vent fan running.
+We typically cook outside, but in bad weather we use the stove inside with the vent fan running.
 No issues or (too many) dead brain cells yet.

 (Model: Camp Chef mountain series.)